eja/wikilite/README.md

 * **Optional Semantic Search**: Implements ANN quantization and MRL (Matryoshka Representation Learning) with text embeddings to find semantically similar content, effectively handling misspellings, morphological variations, and synonymy.
 * **Flexible Embedding Options**: Supports native Qwen3 embedding generation directly in pure Go.
 Alternatively, can delegate embedding generation to external OpenAI-compatible APIs.
 * **Cross-Platform**: Available for Linux, macOS, Windows, and as a native Android application.
-* **Minimal Deployment**: Requires only the Wikilite executable and the database file on POSIX platforms.
+* **Minimal Deployment**: Requires only the Wikilite executable and the database file.
 * **Offline Operation**: Complete functionality without internet connectivity.
 * **Multiple Interfaces**: Command-line interface for terminal usage, web interface for browser-based access, and a Model Context Protocol (MCP) server for integration with AI assistants and LLM environments.
 * **Interactive Wizard**: When started without command-line options, Wikilite enters an interactive mode that guides users through database setup and search operations.